memogarcia/memogarcia.github.io/content/posts/linux-matebook.md

 ## Things I don't like about the laptop

-* Palm rejection, especially this one, maybe this is Linux.
+* Palm rejection on Linux
-* Sound, it only outputs sound to two speakers under Linux and it has a werid noise under high volumes.
+* Sound, it only outputs sound to two speakers on Linux and it has a werid noise under high volumes.
 * BIOS configuration is too limited (but this is Huawei's fault)

 **Update** 14/Jul/2019